 Kumquat usually creates a sturdy and bushy appearance and produces fruits that contain several nutrients.

 Even though it requires high humidity, it can do well in a large container with potting soil and good drainage.
-Place it in a strategic spot to give it as much sunlight as possible as it needs a lot of light to do well.
+Place it in a strategic spot to give it as much sunlight as possible as it needs a lot of light to do w.

 You can go for a Meyer lemon tree for your home, especially the dwarf variety that grows up to 5-7 feet tall.
 It is known to do well indoors and can bear fruit under minimal care with only occasional pruning needed.